Before you bring your new rescue dog home, be sure you have the following supplies:

 - A young puppy has no bladder control and will need to urinate immediately after eating, drinking, sleeping or playing.
 At night, he will need to relieve himself at least every three hours, during the day at least once every hour.

-Ideally, your children should help you choose your new dog.
+Ideally, your children should help you choose your new rescue dog.
 When you bring him home, don’t let them play with him constantly.
 Puppies in particular need a lot of rest just like a growing child.
 Limit dog-children play sessions to 15-30 minute periods 2-3 times a day.

 - Young children may be tempted to shout at a dog if they think he’s doing something wrong.
 Be sure they understand that puppies and dogs can be easily upset and startled by loud noises.

 - No teasing.
 Keeping a toy just out of reach will reinforce bad habits such as jumping up and excessive barking.

 - Wagging tails and play biting can be too rough for some young children.
 Teach the children to cross their arms or put their hands in their pockets if the dog has a tendency to play bite.
 Supervise all interaction and separate them if the play is too rough.

 - Teach children to care for a dog by showing them how to feed and groom him.